zengzzzzz/golang-trending-archive/README.md

 ## All language

+* 【2024-04-28】[adam-maj / tiny-gpu](https://github.com/adam-maj/tiny-gpu) - A minimal GPU design in Verilog to learn how GPUs work from the ground up
+* 【2024-04-28】[microsoft / MS-DOS](https://github.com/microsoft/MS-DOS) - The original sources of MS-DOS 1.25, 2.0, and 4.0 for reference purposes
+* 【2024-04-28】[EricLBuehler / mistral.rs](https://github.com/EricLBuehler/mistral.rs) - Blazingly fast LLM inference.
+* 【2024-04-28】[KingsGambitLab / Lecture_Notes](https://github.com/KingsGambitLab/Lecture_Notes) - This repository is there to store the combined lecture notes of all the lectures.
+We are using markdown to write the lecture notes.
+* 【2024-04-28】[TheCod3rYouTube / PS5NorModifier](https://github.com/TheCod3rYouTube/PS5NorModifier) - The PS5 Nor Modifier is an easy to use Windows based application to rewrite your PS5 NOR file.
+This can be useful if your NOR is corrupt, or if you have a disc edition console that needs to be converted to digital in order to bypass the disc drive checks
 * 【2024-04-27】[apple / corenet](https://github.com/apple/corenet) - CoreNet: A library for training deep neural networks
 * 【2024-04-27】[SAWARATSUKI / ServiceLogos](https://github.com/SAWARATSUKI/ServiceLogos) - ロゴを可愛く作ろう　節度を持って利用してくださいね🫠
 * 【2024-04-27】[cohere-ai / cohere-toolkit](https://github.com/cohere-ai/cohere-toolkit) - Toolkit is a collection of prebuilt components enabling users to quickly build and deploy RAG applications.